-Math Assistance Outside of the Classroom:
+Math Assistance Outside of the Classroom (for classes before the conversion to online):

 - I hold office hours to meet with students.
 I am interested in your success in this course.
-Please come ask questions regularly! - The West Campus Math Center is in 7-240.
+Please come ask questions regularly! - The LINE app is a group chat that all students can and should connect to.
+In the app, you can chat with other students in class as well as upload pictures and videos of your math work so that you can receive help. - This class uses pencasts, which are digital recordings of each class period.
+If you ever forget what was said or taught in class, or miss part or all of a class session, go to my website and listen to the pencast recording! - The West Campus Math Center is in 7-240.
 There are several different areas here where you can receive help. - While you are in the computer lab, raise a red flag to receive help with math concepts and problems. - While you are in Math Connections, you can receive one-on-one help with math concepts and problems.
 This area is only for certain math classes, and this class is one of them! - While you are in the Hands-On Math learning area, you can receive one-on-one help with math concepts and problems using a hands-on learning approach.
 This special area utilizes tools and manipulatives to help you learn math. - Take advantage of study rooms, a place where your study group can meet to work on math concepts and problems.